 - In 2013, the city diverted 24 percent.
 See what kinds of waste are making their way to the landfill.

-Stay in the loop on the city's Comprehensive Solid Waste Plan and learn how to give your feedback.
+Stay in the loop on the city's Comprehensive Solid Waste Plan.

 - Presentation to City Council (Aug.
 2 2016)